1. Things to Bring on the Examination Day

 - 17.Proctor determines that you behaved improperly in some way other than those listed above, or you did not follow the orders of staff members.
 You engage in acts likely to threaten the fairness of the examination.

-Examination questions of EJU are confidential information and the copyright of JASSO, and are protected by laws and regulations.
-You are prohibited from conveying part or all of the examination questions without permission to a third party in any form.
-This includes disclosure (providing inappropriately obtained examination questions or flash reports on answers), leakage, dictation, transmission, etc. through web site or other means by copying, recording on video tape or audio tape, writing, memorizing (storing), etc. Violation of this rule may result in notification to the police or other legal actions.
+The examination questions of EJU are confidential information and the copyright of JASSO, and are protected by laws and regulations.
+You are prohibited from conveying a part or all of the examination questions without permission to a third party in whatever form, such as disclosure (e.g., disclosing inappropriately obtained examination questions or providing flash reports on answers), revelation, dictation, transmission, etc. through web site or other means by copying, recording on video tape or audio tape, writing, memorizing (storing), etc. Violation of this rule may result in notification to the police or legal actions.

 The Japan Student Services Organization (JASSO) pledges to do everything in its capacity to ensure that the examination is offered in proper fashion.
 However, upon occurrence of events during the exam which interfere with your ability to respond or otherwise threaten to impact your scores, please immediately inform a proctor of those circumstances.
 Our proctors (or other staffers) will confirm the details and deal with the specific situations.